BeckerSamuel/single_chan_pkt_fwd/LoRaSingleChannelGateway/README.md

 Maintainer: Thomas Telkamp <thomas@telkamp.eu>

-Was forked by @jlesech https://github.com/tftelkamp/single_chan_pkt_fwd to add json configuration file
-then forked by @hallard https://github.com/hallard/single_chan_pkt_fwd
+Was forked by @jlesech https://github.com/tftelkamp/single_chan_pkt_fwd to add json configuration file then forked by @hallard https://github.com/hallard/single_chan_pkt_fwd this is a fork for private usage, so please don't use it.
+I added things I need and it will have no documentation how to use it correctly.

 Added new Features
 ------------------